The Origins of Placement Announcements

 Nearly 2 years later, Alaa is well into her journey, continuing her work in the Evanston/Skokie School District and advancing her career through a Master’s program at University of Illinois Chicago.
 Her story, like each Placement Announcement we read, connects us to the important work of bringing hope, jobs, and opportunity to all who seek Cara Collective’s services.

 Your support ensures more rituals, milestones, and celebrations will be celebrated with our community over the next 30 years.
-Plus, for the month of September, all gifts made in honor of our 30th Anniversary will be matched dollar for dollar up to $30,000 thanks to a generous gift from The Owens Foundation.
 Please click here to make a gift.